Atlanta college names building for baseball icon Hank Aaron

 ATLANTA — Dozens of students dressed in blue excitedly welcomed Hank Aaron to their Atlanta college campus Wednesday as the school named a building for the baseball icon on his 86th birthday.

-Atlanta Technical College renamed a building for the former Atlanta Braves slugger, christening it the Henry Louis "Hank" Aaron Academic Complex.
+Atlanta Technical College christened the Henry Louis "Hank" Aaron Academic Complex for the former Atlanta Braves slugger.
 Aaron, a longtime supporter of the college, donates thousands of dollars to the school every year and his Chasing the Dream Foundation awards scholarships to several students.

-As the legend arrived, there was cheering all around.
-Aaron looked calm and smiled as students, teachers and several big names from baseball honored him on his birthday.
+People cheered when Aaron arrived for the ceremony where students, teachers and big baseball names honored him on his birthday.
 Even former President Bill Clinton sent a video message.

 "I don't feel like I'm 86, but I am 86," Aaron said.